Teacher’s Know Best

 Our immediate response teacher grants model is founded on the idea that teachers know best; through these grant programs, public school teachers send in one-page requests for grant funds to benefit their students as they see fit.
 This model respects teachers’ time and their ability to decide what is needed most for their students.

-One of these teacher grant programs is the Special Education Resource Grant Program.
-Funded by the Thomas J. Long Foundation, this program provides $500 grants to special education teachers at low-income schools throughout Alameda and Contra Costa Counties.
+One of these teacher grant programs is the Special Education Resource Grant Program, providing $500 grants to special education teachers at low-income schools throughout Alameda and Contra Costa Counties.
 These practitioners are dedicated advocates for their students with moderate to severe special needs, who are often underserved.

 Mary Dominguez, Special Education Teacher at Martinez Early Intervention Preschool Program, requested funding last fall to bring the Lindsey Wildlife Experience to her students.
 The local wildlife hospital and educational facility provides programming for students of all ages, bringing live animals, educational materials and lessons into the classroom.
 Ms. Dominguez recently reported back to us on their experience:

 Due to the special and sometimes challenging needs of our students and families, many of them are unable to participate in local community events.
 This is where your grant comes in: your donation allows our staff to bring enriching experiences into the safe, supportive environment of the classroom where families and children can participate in fun, educational activities.